Phallus (fungus): Taxonomy

-Diversity

 According to the German mycologist Hanns Kreisel, who surveyed the genus in 1996, there are 33 species.
 Of these, 3 species are limited to the New World, 18 to the Old World, and another are 10 found in both hemispheres.
 His treatment divides the genus into five subgenera: Aporophallus; Itajahya; Endophallus; Satyrus; and Phallus.
-Spanish mycologist Francisco D. Calonge recognized 25 species in 2005, while according to the Dictionary of the Fungi (10th ed, 2008), there are 18 species.
-Recently proposed species (not accounted for by these publications) include P. maderensis (2008), P. luteus (2009), P. drewesii (2009), and P. calongei (2009).
+Spanish mycologist Francisco D. Calonge recognized 25 species in 2005, while according to the 2008 Dictionary of the Fungi, there are 18 species.
+More recent proposed species include P. maderensis (2008), P. luteus (2009), P. drewesii (2009), and P. calongei (2009).